pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 gambia.head()
 ```

+The data are currently on the individual person level but for our purposes we need it to be on the village level.
+We will aggregate the data by village to compute the total number of people tested, the number of people who tested positive, and the sample prevalence; which will be computed by dividing the total tested positive by the total tested individuals.

 ```{code-cell} ipython3
 # For each village compute the total tested, total positive, and the prevalence
 gambia_agg = (